MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Using rxDataStep to Transform Variables

-The *rxDataStep* function will process data a chunk at a time, reading from one data source and writing to another.
-In this example, we’ll use a function in another R package.
+The *rxDataStep* function processes data a chunk at a time, reading from one data source and writing to another.
+In this example, we use a function in another R package.
 The *boot* package is ‘recommended’ package that is included with every distribution of R, but is not loaded automatically on start-up.
 It contains a function *inv.logit* that computes the inverse of a logit; that is, converts a logit back to a probability on the [0,1] scale.
 (Note that we could have gotten predictions in this scale by setting *type=”response”* in our call to *rxPredict*.)
 We’d like all of the variables in our *ccScoreOutput* table to be put in the new table, in addition to the newly created variable.
 So we specify our input and output data sources as follows:

 	teradataScoreDS <- RxTeradata(
 	    sqlQuery =  "Select * FROM ccScoreOutput",